brendanoshea84/construction/README.md

 ### Existing Features ###
 1. Login in or sign up
     1. A new member can sign up and become a new employee with a 'Welcome Password'
-        * The new employee can add their own personal information such as name, address, contact details....
+        * The new employee can add their own personal information such as name, address, contact details etc.
-    1. A employee can login back into the site with their own personal password.
+    1. An employee can login into the site with their own personal password.
 1. Time Logs
-    1. As employees should create/edit time log of their work.
+    1. All employees should create/edit time log of their work.
         * A custom made weekly time line for quick access of dates and to show when they have worked.
         * Add project number.
 Only active projects can be selected.
         * Add hours worked.